If you’re looking for a guaranteed return on retirement funds, an IRA CD is a good option to consider.

-At a bank, FDIC insurance covers up to $250,000 for the combined balance of all self-directed retirement accounts owned by the same person in the same insured bank.
+At a bank, the Federal Deposit Insurance Corp.
+(FDIC) covers up to $250,000 for the combined balance of all self-directed retirement accounts owned by the same person in the same insured bank.

-At a credit union, the National Credit Union Share Insurance Fund covers up to $250,000.
+At a National Credit Union Administration (NCUA) credit union, the National Credit Union Share Insurance Fund (NCUSIF) covers up to $250,000.
 The coverage is separate from insurance coverage on your other credit union accounts.

 What types of IRAs are eligible for a CD?